Guastalla: Geography

 Guastalla is situated in the Po Valley, and lies on the banks of the Po River.
 Guastalla is located at around 30 km from the cities of Reggio Emilia, Parma, and Mantua.

+In addition to the town of Guastalla itself, the comune also includes the hamlets of San Giacomo, San Girolamo, San Martino, San Rocco, and Tagliata.

 History

-The area of Guastalla was probably settled by Etruscans as early as the 7th century BCE, but the name of the city is mentioned for the first time in 864 CE.
+The area of Guastalla was probably settled by Etruscans as early as the 7th century BC, but the name of the city is mentioned for the first time in 864 AD.
 Of Lombard origin, the city was ruled by the Torelli family from 1406 to 1539, when it became the capital of a duchy under the Gonzaga family and housed artists like Guercino and Torquato Tasso.

-In 1748, by the Treaty of Aix-la-Chapelle, the city became part of the Duchy of Parma, Piacenza e Guastalla, to which it belonged until 1847, when it was inherited by the Duke of Modena.
-Since the unification of Italy in 1861 Guastalla has been a part of Italy.
+From 1621 to 1748, it was part of its own Duchy of Guastalla.
+Then with the Treaty of Aix-la-Chapelle, the city became part of the Duchy of Parma, Piacenza e Guastalla, to which it belonged until 1847, when it was inherited by the Duke of Modena.
+Since the unification of Italy in 1861, Guastalla has been a part of Italy proper.

 Industry

+Bertazzoni, For over 140 years, Bertazzoni cooking appliances have brought the best of home-cooked food to family tables worldwide.
+Renowned for exceptional engineering and a deep commitment to food and family values, Bertazzoni was born in Emilia-Romagna, Italy, and is now available globally.
+Whether you prefer built-in or freestanding models, Bertazzoni appliances empower you to cook with precision, creativity, and flavour.

 SMEG (from Smalterie Metallurgiche Emiliane Guastalla), a major manufacturer of high-end domestic appliances, was founded by Vittorio Bertazzoni in Guastalla in 1948, where it still has its headquarters.